WinVector/cdata/Examples/OrderedGrouping/OrderedGrouping.md

 |    5| 2003-11-09 00:00:00 | B   | 2010-10-10 00:00:00 | A    | NA                  | NA  |
 |    6| 2004-01-09 00:00:00 | B   | NA                  | NA   | NA                  | NA  |

+That is: for each `ID` pick the first three operations ordered by date, merging operations with the same timestamp.
+Then write these results into a single row for each `ID`.

 The solution
 ------------

-What the ask translates to is: per `ID` pick the first three operations ordered by date, merging operations with the same timestamp.
-Then write these results into a single row for each `ID`.
+A good way to solve any data-wrangling problem is to:

+-   Get a good definition of what is wanted
+-   Re-process the data so any advisory column you wished you had is actually there
+-   And finish the problem.

+Let's apply this process to our example problem.

+### Adding an advisory rank column

-The first step isn't to worry about the data format, it is an inessential or solvable difficulty.
+The first step isn't to worry about the data format, as it is an inessential or solvable difficulty.
 Instead make any extra descriptions or controls you need explicit.
-In this case we need ranks.
-So let's first add those.
+In this case we need to date-rank and to merge the operations (per `ID`).
+So let's do that first.

 ``` r
 # bring in all of our packages